dff1980/SAPDI-2022/README.md

   - [nip.io](https://github.com/exentriquesolutions/nip.io)
 - Local NTP Server
 - SSD for Longhorn on Worker Nodes
-- Server with docker and connect to Internet for download images.
+- Server with docker and connect to Internet to download images.

 ### Minimal hardware requirements for an SAP DI 3 deployment for production use